Will-Griffiths-Ireland/Memoria/README.md

 1. From the project's [repository](https://github.com/Will-Griffiths-Ireland/Mars-Colony-One), click **Code**.
 2. Under the local tab click *Download Zip*.
 3. Extract the files and copy them over to a webserver of your choice.

+### **To fork the repository on GitHub**

+To make a copy of this GitHub repository that allows you to view the content and make changes without affecting the original repository, please take the following steps:

+1. Login to <b>GitHub</b> and find [this repository](https://github.com/Will-Griffiths-Ireland/Memoria).
+2. Locate the <b>Fork</b> button in the top, right hand side of the page.
+3. Click on the <b>Fork</b> button to create a copy of the repository in your GitHub account.
+4. Enjoy yourself and be creative, I welcome feedback if you have any to give!

 ---
 ​